“The way to gain power, is to save power.”

 From our heart, streams of light, perfect love, in all directions (can be combined with visualization and feeling).

-Take a very deep breath, while raising the hands and joining palms overhead and then slowly lowing them down to the front of body while chanting the last three words —
+Take one long breath, stretching up the hands and joining palms overhead, then slowly lower them down to the front of body while chanting the three final words, each word extending and blending with the next (the final word is sometimes pronounced hum)

 Finish with a deep bow.